 Williams Endowed Chair and Professor of Immunology and PathogenesisLab Homepage: http://mcb.berkeley.edu/labs/winoto/

-Fas and a subset of related tumor necrosis factor (TNF) receptor family members contain a death domain in their cytoplasmic tails.
-Stimulation by the corresponding TNF ligand family members leads to recruitment of an adapter protein called FADD.
-FADD in turn recruits caspase 8, activation of which can lead to cell death.
-FADD is a universal adapter for all receptor-mediated death but surprisingly, FADD and caspase-8 are also negative regulators of an alternative form of cell death called necroptosis (programmed necrosis).
+Members of the Tumor Necrosis Factor (TNF) superfamily are involved in diverse biological function, including inflammation, prevention of autoimmunity, cancer, and many others.
+Indeed, members of this family have become successful targets of drug development for many human diseases.
+We are interested in the signal transduction events of a subset of the TNF superfamily that can initiate cell death.
+We have shown that FADD is a universal adapter for all TNF receptor-mediated death.
+Surprisingly, FADD and caspase-8 are also negative regulators of an alternative form of cell death called necroptosis (programmed necrosis).
 Loss of FADD leads to resistance to apoptosis but FADD-deficient cells undergo necroptosis instead.
-Current projects are aimed to understand the physiological role of necroptosis in the immune system.
+Current projects are aimed to understand the physiological role of this "hidden" cell death pathway in cancer.